-Yahoo scan by U.S. fell under foreign spy law expiring next year: sources
+Yahoo email scan fell under foreign spy law -sources

 The revelation rekindled a long-running debate in the United States over the proper balance between digital privacy and national security.

-The collection in question was specifically authorized by a warrant issued by the secret Foreign Intelligence Surveillance Court, said the two government sources, who requested anonymity to speak freely.
+The Department of Justice obtained the order from the Foreign Intelligence Surveillance Court, said the sources, who requested anonymity to speak freely.

+The order came under the Foreign Intelligence Surveillance Act and related specifically to Yahoo, but it is possible similar such orders have been issued to other telecom and internet companies, the sources said.

-Yahoo's request came under the Foreign Intelligence Surveillance Act, the sources said.
-The two sources said the request was issued under a provision of the law known as Section 702, which will expire on Dec.
+Two government sources previously said the request was issued under a provision of the law known as Section 702, but Reuters subsequently learned the information was incorrect.
+Section 702 will expire on Dec.
 31, 2017, unless lawmakers act to renew it.

-The FISA Court warrant related specifically to Yahoo, but it is possible similar such orders have been issued to other telecom and internet companies, the sources said.

-In a statement on Wednesday, Yahoo said the Reuters report was "misleading" and that the "mail scanning described in the article does not exist on our systems."
+In a statement on Wednesday, Yahoo said Tuesday's report by Reuters was "misleading" and that the "mail scanning described in the article does not exist on our systems."

 When asked to identify any specific way in which the story was misleading, or whether the operation described by Reuters had previously existed, Yahoo declined to comment.